Putting sustainability back in the spotlight: why we are committing to net zero carbon emissions

 Not only is there a strong business case for being more sustainable.
 Increasing energy efficiencies and decreasing waste helps reduce costs, for example.
 Being more sustainable also enables us to be better able to adapt to regulatory changes, should they arise.
 Plus, our customers and employees feel strongly about sustainability issues, and we want the communities that we work with and for to know that we represent their interests and values.

 And finally, it keeps us thinking long term.
-Hays has been in operation for over 50 years, and we want to celebrate many more anniversaries.
+Hays has been in operation for almost 60 years, and we want to celebrate many more anniversaries.
 Business leaders need to continually ask ourselves: what are we doing today, that will benefit this organisation tomorrow?
 Protecting our planet now is the action that will help our business, our employees, and customers in the future.

 What else have we done to become more sustainable?